Gay News: Campaign against W.H. Smith

 One of the biggest problems the newspaper faced was that, although it was not an obscene publication, sale outlets were hard to find.
 W.H.
 Smith then controlled about one-third of the newspaper and magazine distribution in the UK through a wholly owned subsidiary.
 They rejected the paper's initial request for distribution, citing the low potential for sales.
 In July 1975, after the paper's readership had grown, W.H.
 Smith agreed to distribute the paper in its London bookstalls.
 In January 1978, W.H.
 Smith dropped Gay News from distribution after a row with the paper over its coverage of the Paedophile Information Exchange.
 W.H.
-Smith's action prompted wide-spread backlash, causing protests outside of its branches and at the firm's Annual General Meeting.
+Smith's action prompted widespread backlash, causing protests outside of its branches and at the firm's Annual General Meeting.
 In 1982, W.H.
 Smith again agreed to distribute the paper, noting that its circulation figures of approximately 20,000 copies per issue made it financially attractive.